ernstlab/mouse_fullStack_annotations/README.md

 - Detailed description of states can be found at <a href="https://public.hoffman2.idre.ucla.edu/ernst/2K9RS//mouse_fullStack/state_annotation_processed.csv"> csv file </a>.
 The excel version of these files, with more results of the states' overlap enrichments with external annotations can be found in our manuscript, which will be made publich soon.

 # Folders:
 Within each subfolders inside this folder.
 Currently, our subfolders have not been completely cleaned with documentations.
 But, we are working on this part of the project.
-Please check back  in about 1 week's time.
+- Folder ```relationship_with_ct_spec_state```: contains code to reproduce the plots in Fig. S6 and S7 of the manuscript.

 # License:
 All code is provided under the MIT Open Acess License